jeremytammik/ElementOutline/README.md

 My target is to continue enhancing the 2D Booleans until they include all the solid loop information, so that we can then get rid of the solid and extrusion analyser code.

-Maybe all I need to do is to use LevelOfDetail=Fine?
+Maybe all I need to do is to use LevelOfDetail = Fine?

 ```
   Options opt = new Options